jonathanmorgan/context_data/README.md

 These scripts are in my "ansible-patterns" repository: [https://github.com/jonathanmorgan/ansible-patterns](https://github.com/jonathanmorgan/ansible-patterns)

-These ansible scripts can also be used to just setup a server with virtualenvwrapper, postgresql, apache, django, jupyterhub, and R, without context.
+These ansible scripts can also be used to setup a server with virtualenvwrapper, postgresql, apache, django, jupyterhub, and R, and the context django applications and databases.
 See the readme for detailed instructions.

-To just make an ubuntu 18.04 server with `context_data` installed from scratch, follow the [Setup Steps](https://github.com/jonathanmorgan/ansible-patterns/blob/master/README.md#setup) and then the ["research" quick start](https://github.com/jonathanmorgan/ansible-patterns/blob/master/README.md#research-quick-start) on the ansible-patterns readme, updating it to match your server or VM's host and DNS name and installing both the "research.yml" playbook and the "only_sourcenet_dev.yml" playbook.

 I might make dockerfile(s) for this eventually, too, but for now, there's ansible.

 I've left in a few notes below, regarding different package and installation choices, but the best doc is the ansible repo.

+## Basic installation

+To start with a fresh install of ubuntu 18.04 server and install `context_data` from scratch, in the [ansible-patterns README](https://github.com/jonathanmorgan/ansible-patterns), follow the [Setup Steps](https://github.com/jonathanmorgan/ansible-patterns/blob/master/README.md#setup) and then the ["research" quick start](https://github.com/jonathanmorgan/ansible-patterns/blob/master/README.md#research-quick-start).
+You'll use ansible to install both the "research.yml" playbook and the "only_sourcenet_dev.yml" playbook.
+If you want to use a server name other than research, there are instructions for that in the quick start.

 ## Python packages